subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

     - The result would be a graph with the minimum number of edges necessary to connect the vertices.
     - For example, In below Figure a shows five vertices with an excessive number of edges, while Figure b shows the same vertices with the minimum number of edges necessary to connect them.
 This constitutes a minimum spanning tree (MST).
     <img src="./images/3G_GRAPHS.jpg"></img>
-    - Remember that we’re not worried here about the length of the edges.
+    - Remember that we're not worried here about the length of the edges.
 We're not trying to find a minimum physical length, just the minimum number of edges.
     - There are many possible minimum spanning trees for a given set of vertices.
 Figure 13.10b shows edges AB, BC, CD, and DE, but edges AC, CE, ED, and DB would do just as well.
     - The arithmetically inclined will note that the number of edges E in a minimum spanning tree is always one less than the number of vertices V:
     ```